-The previous estimation considers the effective amount of CO2 released to the atmosphere.
+The previous estimation considers the effective amount of $CO_2$ released to the atmosphere.
 However, observations of the DTE are sensitive to only a part of the atmosphere as illustrated by the weighting function in Fig. 12 (after Chédin et al., 2003).
 The observed DTE is thus the vertically integrated evening minus morning difference obtained with the weighting function (W), so that:

-15 DTE =

-$$\frac{1}{P_s} \int{\rho s}^{0} (CO{2{07:00 \, p.m.}} - CO{2{07:00 \, a.m.}}) W(\rho) d\rho$$

-(29)
+$$DTE = \frac{1}{P_s} \int{ps}^{0} (CO{27pm} - CO{27am}) W(p) dp$$ (29)

 Observations of the DTE signal in July is represented in Fig. 13 (after Chédin et al., 2008).
 It reaches 3 ppmv over Southern Africa.
 The simulated DTE obtained with simulations REF and TH are displayed in Fig. 14.
-In simulation REF, an excess of CO2 of a few 0.1 ppmv is obtained around 5 N and around 10 S, while a deficit of CO2 is obtained around 5 S, both over land and ocean.
+In simulation REF, a CO2 excess of a few 0.1 ppmv is obtained around 5 N and around 10 S, while a deficit of CO2 is obtained around 5 S, both over land and ocean.
 The signal obtained in the Northern Hemisphere in simulation REF may be related to the diurnal cycle of deep convection which is very active in the Northern Hemisphere in that season.
 As already seen in Fig. 10, emissions are transported farther to the north in simulation REF, where they can be transported to still upper levels by deep convection.
 In simulation TH, results are much closer to observations.
-As observed, the largest signal is obtained over the region where CO_2 was emitted.
+As observed, the largest signal is obtained over the region where $CO_2$ was emitted.
 The restriction of the signal over a specific region is due to the averaging over several days.
 Indeed, a DTE signal is also obtained daily in each simulation over other regions, particularly over ocean.
-But due to different advection scales, the DTE signal is not at the same location from day to day so that the averaged
+But due to different advection scales, the DTE signal is not at the same location from day to day so that the averaged results give a DTE signal only significant over the region where it is most persistent.
+The analysis of the simulated daily DTE versus observations is further shown in Chédin et al. (2009).
+Those results confirm that the DTE signal can be attributed to the diurnal cycle of fire activity, with CO2 being transported from the surface to levels above the boundary layer height along the day.